The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Introduction and main result

-\begin{defn} A metric space $(T,d)$ is an $\R$-tree if, for every $u,v \in T$, \begin{itemize} \item There exists a unique isometric map $f_{u,v}$ from $[0,d(u,v)]$ into $T$ such that $f_{u,v}(0) = u$ and $f_{u,v}(d(u,v)) = v$. \item For any continuous injective map $f$ from $[0,1]$ into $T$, such that $f(0)=u$ and $f(1)=v$, we have
+\begin{defn} A metric space $(T,d)$ is an $\mathbb{R}$-tree if, for every $u,v \in T$: \begin{itemize} \item There exists a unique isometric map $f_{u,v}$ from $[0,d(u,v)]$ into $T$ such that $f_{u,v}(0) = u$ and $f_{u,v}(d(u,v)) = v$. \item For any continuous injective map $f$ from $[0,1]$ into $T$, such that $f(0)=u$ and $f(1)=v$, we have

-\end{itemize} A rooted $\R$-tree is an $\R$-tree $(T,d,\rho)$ with a distinguished point $\rho$ called the root. \end{defn}
+\end{itemize} A rooted $\mathbb{R}$-tree is an $\mathbb{R}$-tree $(T,d,\rho)$ with a distinguished point $\rho$ called the root. \end{defn}

-The trees we will work with can be seen as $\R$-trees coded by continuous functions from $[0,1]$ into $\R_+$ (as in \cite{DuqLG_05}).
-In particular, the stable tree $(\T,d)$ is the $\R$-tree coded by the excursion of length $1$ of the height process $H$ defined in \cite{DuqLG_02}.
-This allows us to introduce the canonical projection $p:[0,1] \rightarrow \T$.
-We endow $\T$ with a probability mass-measure $\mu$ defined as the image of the Lebesgue measure on $[0,1]$ under $p$.
+The trees we will work with can be seen as $\mathbb{R}$-trees coded by continuous functions from $[0,1]$ into $\mathbb{R}_+$, as in \cite{DuqLG05}.
+In particular, the stable tree $(\mathcal{T},d)$ of index $\alpha$ is the $\mathbb{R} $-tree coded by the excursion of length $1$ of the height process $H^{(\alpha)}$, defined as follows in \cite{DuqLG02}.
+Let $X^{(\alpha )}$ be a stable spectrally positive L\'{e}vy process with parameter $\alpha$, whose normalization will be prescribed in Section~\ref{SLimLocale}.
+For every $t >0$, let $\widehat{X}{}^{(\alpha,t)}$ be the process defined by